 This traditional marketing method assures that your message is being delivered to your target audiences, regardless of how they interact with your brand—whether it’s through advertising, social media marketing, public relations or digital marketing.
-It also offers businesses and associations the ability to outline a core message and highlight its unique selling proposition to an identified target market, with a tailored message, through various mediums.
+It also offers you the ability to outline a core message and highlight its unique selling proposition to an identified target market, with a tailored message, through various mediums.

 Having a strong integration between the tactics used to build brand awareness, nurture prospects and close sales is one of the best ways to increase marketing ROI.

-Give attention to the budget, with a goal of making decisions that have a greater impact on sales and close rates.
+Give attention to the budget with a goal of making decisions that have a greater impact on sales and close rates.
 This begins by determining the marketing tactics, key messages and content that will best resonate with your target audience.
-Then, you need to measure metrics comprising sales objectives (such as customer/member retention), along with business results (encompassing market share and revenue).
+Then, measure metrics comprising sales objectives i.e. customer/member retention), along with business results that encompass market share and revenue.

-As stated by HubSpot, cross-selling and upselling are key.
+Cross-selling and upselling are key.
 It’s 5-25 times more expensive to acquire a new customer, than it is to retain an existing one.
 When you do retain a customer, they’re more likely to spend extra and purchase more frequently.
-Also, you are 60-70 percent likely to sell to an existing customer, compared to the 5-20 percent likelihood of selling to a new prospect.
-If your business or association isn’t cross-selling and upselling, you’re not maximizing ROI.
+Also, you are 60-70% likely to sell to an existing customer, compared to the 5-20% likelihood of selling to a new prospect.
+If your business isn’t cross-selling and upselling, you’re not maximizing ROI.

-Sales and marketing departments need to align their marketing efforts, to grow their business or association, in addition to building an audience.
+Sales and marketing departments need to align their marketing efforts to grow their business, in addition to building an audience.
 This includes having a strong content marketing strategy, as well as supporting and engaging customers with great content.
-This can range from blog posts to video content.
+This can range from blog posts to videos.

 To achieve that, smart data is key.
-Businesses and associations who utilize smart data in their content marketing effort, will be successful in driving higher sales and marketing ROI.
-In fact, Content Marketing Institute identified that nearly all top-performing B2B content marketers, 90 percent, put their audience’s informational needs ahead of their company’s sales/promotional message.
+Businesses that utilize smart data in their content marketing effort will be successful in driving higher sales and marketing ROI.
+In fact, content marketing costs 62% less than traditional marketing and generates about three times as many leads.
+To boot, conversion rates are nearly six times higher for content marketing adopters than non-adopters.

 When building your yearly marketing plan, include ROI.
-In my recent blog Marketing Planning for 2019: Secrets to Develop a Marketing Budget to Drive Growth, I shared that the real secret to getting your marketing budget passed is to start with ROI and answer, “Why should this money be spent on marketing, as opposed to in other departments?”
-This could be a challenge for many marketers, as the Nielsen study I reference reported.
+In my blog on marketing planning and creating a marketing budget to drive growth, I shared that the real secret to getting your marketing budget passed is to start with ROI and answer, “Why should this money be spent on marketing, as opposed to in other departments?”
+This could be a challenge for many marketers, as the Nielsen study reported.

-It’s essential to financially address ROI calculations, to provide a full picture of execution and the cost/profit because of those efforts.
+It’s essential to financially address ROI calculations so you can provide a full picture of execution and the cost/profit because of those efforts.
 Ensure that you clearly define the measurables for success and that they are consistent across all tactics.
 In addition, they should align with the business goals—specifically marketing with sales, finance and product development.

 Do you want to effectively measure and increase ROI for your marketing campaigns?
 Contact us today, to get the conversation started.